Braesemann/CoRisk/README.md

 @article{
 stephany2020which,
-title={Which industries are most severely affected by the COVID-19 pandemic? – A data-mining approach to identify industry-specific risks in real-time}, author={Stephany, Fabian and Stoehr, Niklas and Darius, Philipp and Neuh\"auser, Leonie and Teutloff, Ole and Braesemann, Fabian}, booktitle={under review at ...}, year={2020}, url={https://github.com/Braesemann/Corona},
+title={Which industries are most severely affected by the COVID-19 pandemic? – A data-mining approach to identify industry-specific risks in real-time}, author={Stephany, Fabian and Stoehr, Niklas and Darius, Philipp and Neuhäuser, Leonie and Teutloff, Ole and Braesemann, Fabian}, booktitle={under review at ...}, year={2020}, url={https://github.com/Braesemann/Corona},